Aider-AI/aider/examples/README.md

 ## Things to notice

-In the `aider` output, you will see it:
+In the `aider` output, you will see the tool:

-  - Adding certain source files to the chat (sometimes at the suggestion of GPT-4, always with user permission).
+  - adding certain source files to the chat (sometimes at the suggestion of GPT-4, always with user permission).
-  - Applying the edits proposed by GPT-4 to the source files.
+  - applying the edits proposed by GPT-4 to the source files.
-  - Committing those changes to git with a senisble commit message.
+  - committing those changes to git with a senisble commit message.

 ## Examples